a preschool girl looks on in excitement ready to try 5 new phase 1 phonics ideas

 Oral blending games usually include an element of matching the orally blended word with a picture or an object to demonstrate understanding of word meaning too.

-Before beginning Oral Blending activities
+Before beginning oral blending activities

 It’s a big jump to go from understanding that words are labels for objects, actions, and ideas, to then realising that words are made up of separate spoken sounds.
 Some children with developing auditory discrimination or auditory memory find this particularly challenging.